Semester 2 starts 4th of August

 Are you passionate about integrating your Christian values with a vocation that makes the lives of people better?

-Do you seek to explore the fields of psychology, counselling, and social work through a short, flexible program?
+Do you seek to explore the fields of community services, counselling and social work through a short, flexible program that could lead into a Bachelor’s degree?

 Outcomes